Andrew Carnegie Mansion: 1920s to 1940s

 Following Carnegie's death, the mansion was valued at $977,833.
 Louise Carnegie bought George McAlpin's house at 9 East 90th Street for her daughter and son-in-law for $250,000 in May 1920, and the house was renovated for the Millers at the end of 1920.
 The Millers furnished their house with some of the furniture from the Carnegies' Massachusetts home.
 The Carnegie and Miller houses were internally connected so Louise Carnegie could visit her daughter and son-in-law every day.
 After Margaret moved out, Louise lived in the mansion with her 14 servants.

 The New York state government attempted to charge Louise a $55,000 inheritance tax after her husband's death, but the New York Court of Appeals ruled in 1922 that the tax did not need to be paid, as the Carnegies had co-owned the mansion.
 Later the same year, the Appellate Division of the New York Supreme Court found that the legislation creating the inheritance tax violated the Constitution of New York, a decision upheld by the Court of Appeals.
-Louise Carnegie took an option on 11 houses across the street from the mansion in 1923.
+Louise Carnegie obtained an option on 11 houses across the street from the mansion in 1923.
 The next year, she sold the lot on the southeast corner of Fifth Avenue and 90th Street to the Church of the Heavenly Rest, subject to restrictions on the church's height and use.
 Louise also sold an adjacent lot at 2 East 91st Street to the Spence School in 1928.
 Almus Pratt Evans designed a "garden entrance", connecting the Carnegie Mansion and the Miller House, in the same year.
 Louise added a small play area for her grandchildren in the garden.